tonig-evo/tutorial_python/pipelines_and_external_programs/README.md

 There example I will use here will be based on my work on INDELs (again) but the principles are applicable for any pipeline.

 So first of in our example we want to run the a modified version of the script we just wrote ```extract_indels_over_10bp.py```, which has only had the file paths changed.
 Firstly off we need to know the programs commandline and have that as a string.
+Normally, as this is a Python script, we would just import it.
+But for the sake of demonstration, we will call the script like we would call any script.

 ```python
 script_cmd = 'python extract_indels_over_10bp.py'